How Long Does a Background Check Take for a Government Job? (Federal)

 Quite a bit.

-A background check provides an employer with required information about a specific application for an open position.1
+A background check provides an employer with the required information about a specific application for an open position.1

-A government background check is no different, because it’s used to determine if someone is eligible to work in a governmental position.
+A government background check is no different because it’s used to determine if someone is eligible to work in a governmental position.
 Many non-military individuals apply for jobs in agencies such as the Federal Bureau of Investigation (FBI), the U.S. Treasury, or the Central Intelligence Agency (CIA), and those positions require a high level of trust.

 Instead of performing a regular background check or employee background check, the government background check adds additional measures of clearance to ensure the individual is suitable for the open position and not a security risk.